GettyImages 1475556602

 attics

-Around the bend in the lane are the old granaries that were used to store grain.
-Although they are now empty, the Riad invites you to visit them and immerse yourself in the life of the time.
-Although the premises are equipped with electricity, the very essence of the place has been kept intact in order to recreate as closely as possible the granaries as they once existed.
+Although the premises are now equipped with electricity, the very essence of the place has been kept intact in order to recreate as closely as possible the attics as they once existed.